lwesley08/node-api/README.md

 ```

 ### Mongoose Populate => https://mongoosejs.com/docs/populate.html

-It would be more correct for chat to have a user prop instead of user_id but i didn't do that
-then chat.user._id would work either way
-and could be checked for chat.populated('user')
-can also do populate('user', 'firstName') or query more specifically

 can also have a populated interface vs not and export the model differently if necessary
 https://medium.com/@agentwhs/complete-guide-for-typescript-for-mongoose-for-node-js-8cc0a7e470c1